 - 9. Maintain roads to acceptable standards. - 10.
-Ensure that key locations within and beyond the community are connected by a safe and accessible network of sidewalks and/or paths to facilitate recreation and more active forms of transportation. - 11.
-Encourage and facilitate more active form of transportation in and around Masset. - 12.
+Ensure that key locations within and beyond the community are connected by a safe and accessible network of sidewalks and/or paths to facilitate recreation and more active transportation. - 11.
+Encourage and facilitate more active transportation in and around Masset. - 12.
+Create a network of accessible and well maintained trails throughout the community, linking neighbourhoods, parks and other key community destinations. - 13.
 Maintain trail access only between Tahayghen and Harrison/waterfront.